draghuram/kubeconcepts/presentation/kubeconcepts.md

 ## Container Storage Interface (CSI)

 - Early on, storage providers were part of Kubernetes code base.
-  - They are known as "in-tree" providers
+  - They are known as "in-tree" providers.

 - CSI spec has been defined to make development of volume providers more flexible.

 - Volume Snapshots
+  - Only available with CSI drivers.

 ---

 ## Authentication

-- Kubernetes has no concept of users.
+- Kubernetes has no resource abstracting users.
   - There is no way to tell which user created what resources.

-- There are several different authentication mechanism.
+- Supported authentication mechanisms:
   - Service accounts
   - Open ID connect
   - Authentication Proxies